-However, this has a problem that will show up.
+However, there is a new problem that will show up.
 These are typically people that are new to these roles.
 Moreover, these are roles that do not work in related teams, such as in an ad agency.

-That means collaboration meetings don’t happen within the brands walls.
-Further, the person carrying these social media management responsibilities has to juggle all social channels, as well as research new creative ways to post to reach your audience.
+That means collaboration doesn’t happen within the brands walls.
+Further, the person carrying these social media management responsibilities has to juggle all social channels, as well as research new creative ways to reach your audience.
 It’s a lot to ask from a single individual.

 More About TikTok

-TikTok takes time, creativity, and a lot of effort to find ways to reach an audience.
+TikTok takes time, creativity, and a lot of effort to reach an audience.
 Once you find an audience, you can then have that creative just mass produce content on whatever platform you want.

-Keep in mind that TikTok has no ad placements (yet), or advantage for brands other than awareness.
+Keep in mind that TikTok offers no ad placements (yet), or any other advantage for brands other than awareness.

 What trends, or platforms, are you seeing rising or declining?
 Are you a Gary V fan?